asunxx/rpi-sense-hat-clock/README.md

 The hour hand's tip is where it contacts the clock's border.
 This tip's position, relative to the clock's face, denotes the hour in the time of day.
-As with a dial clock, when the tip is pointed upward, right, downward, or left, the respective hour is 12, 3, 6, or 9.
+As with a dial clock, when the tip points upward, right, downward, or left, the respective hour is 12, 3, 6, or 9.

-The hour hand will overlap with the minutes display depending on the time of day.
+The hour hand overlaps with the minutes display depending on the time of day.
-Regardless, the hour hand's position and hence the time's hour remain discernable and unambiguous.
+Nevertheless, the hour hand's position and hence the time's hour remains discernable and unambiguous.

 #### Minutes Display - Accumulation/Fill Mode